Monday, December 15, 2025

 Personally Speaking

 For me, writing my blog posts is one way I pray.
 I like to be in a dark room without any sound.
-During my deepest thoughts, I am making a connection to a source outside of me, that is inside of me.
+When I experience my deepest thoughts, I am making a connection to a source outside of me, that is inside of me.
 There are pauses when I wait for my muse to respond.
 Silence and pauses become sacred listening spaces.
-Jewish mystics like the Baal Shem Tov described Hitbodedut (הִתְבּוֹדְדוּת) as a form of Jewish meditative prayer, which is a solitary, spoken or written outpouring in quiet isolation—as direct communion, blurring lines between self and Source.
-The dark, silent room strips distractions, fostering that "outside yet inside" connection. the "still small voice" (1 Kings 19:12).
+Jewish mystics like the Baal Shem Tov described Jewish meditative prayer (Hitbodedut הִתְבּוֹדְדוּת) as solitary spoken or written outpouring in quiet isolation.
+When communion is sensed, the lines between self and Source are blurred.
+The dark, silent room strips distractions, fostering that "outside yet inside" connection that helps the "still small voice" be heard (1 Kings 19:12).